-1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

-b.
-Going concern (continued)

-- Curtailing materially, if necessary, the Group's ongoing costs.
-This could include further reducing the amounts to be paid to Directors for the next financial year' fees and temporarily reducing the exploration spend. - The sales of assets or entering into farm-in agreements with other parties.
+- 1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) - b.
+Going concern (continued) - Curtailing materially, if necessary, the Group's ongoing costs.
+This could include further reducing the amounts to be paid to Directors for the next financial year' fees, temporarily reducing the exploration spend and reducing the operating costs at the Edie Creek Mine. - The sale of assets or entering into farm-in agreements with other parties.
 While it is not their preferred option the Directors believe that, should it be necessary, certain assets could be sold to realise the funds required to enable the Group to continue as a going concern.

 The Directors believe that the Group will be successful in managing the above matters and accordingly, they have prepared the financial report on a going concern basis.
-At this time the Directors are of the opinion that no asset is likely to be realised for an amount less than the amount at which it is recorded in the consolidated interim financial statements at 30 June 2019.
+At this time the Directors are of the opinion that no asset is likely to be realised for an amount less than the amount at which it is recorded in the consolidated interim financial statements at 30 June 2020.